wBeckettHills/pdal_tutorial/tutorial/A_First_Time_Setup.md

 It is important to use conda environments to manage the packages and dependencies.
 If you already have this installed, skip to step 2.

-## 1. Miniconda / Conda
+## 1. Install Miniconda or Anaconda

-First, download and install Miniconda if you haven't already.
+First, download and install Miniconda / Anaconda if you haven't already.
 There are two options:
-1. Use the conda website
-1. If you are comfortable with command line options, the bash cell block provides a starting point

 ### 1. Conda website
 Follow instructions for your operating system [on this page](https://www.anaconda.com/docs/getting-started/miniconda/install).

 ### 2. Command line for Linux
+If you are comfortable with command line options, the bash cell block provides a starting point for a Linux installation.

 ```
 # Download Miniconda installer